bytefair/scentric/readme.md

 ## Overview

 * Switched the reset from Blueprint's to Normalize.css, which is superior for developer tools and arguably for developers too
-* Switched some of the header elements over to Boilerplate style
+* Switched some of the header elements over to Boilerplate style and CSS style as well

 From the original theme documentation: